donkirkby/live-py-plugin/README.md

 8. Set path to preferred Python executable, particularly if you want to use a virtual environment.
 9. Save and close this pane.
-10. Open a new window.
+10. Open or create a Python file.
 11. Navigate to Live Coding -> Start
 12. This should bring up a new pane on the right with the live coding display.
 13. Begin typing in the left pane and see the code trace results on the right.